unbit/uwsgi-docs/Caching.rst

 To create a cache you use the ``--cache2`` option.
 It takes a dictionary of arguments specifying the cache configuration.

-To have a valid cache you to specify its name and the maximum number of items it can contains.
+To have a valid cache you need to specify its name and the maximum number of items it can contains.

 .. code-block:: sh